ropod-project/black-box/README.md

 Both the logger and the query interface are exposed in both Python and C++; the Python versions are however newer and generally more up-to-date than the C++ versions (the C++ version of the query interface is in particular outdated currently).
 Note: We develop and test under Python 3; there are no plans for backwards compatibility with Python 2.

 A collection of tools for working with data from the black box - aimed at offline data analysis - can be found in our separate [`black-box-tools`](https://github.com/ropod-project/black-box-tools) repository.
+The `black_box_tools` Python package exposed there is also a dependency of the black box query interface.

 ## Black Box Design Principles